 Written by Joseph T. Hutchins

-In 1663, thirty-six English settlers founded a town on the shoreline where Clinton stands today.
-It was called Homonoscitt.
-In 1667, the general assembly at Hartford renamed it Kenilworth after the English town of that name.
+In the year 1663, thirty-six English settlers founded a town on the shoreline where Clinton stands today.
+They named it Homonoscitt after the Hammonasset people who inhabited the area.
 This was the same year that England’s King Charles granted a charter establishing the colonies of Rhode Island and Carolina.
-Kenilworth was part of the large Homonoscitt Plantation, which included all the land between Guilford and Saybrook.
-As the eighteenth century began, descendants of those first settlers built more houses further north.
-A dividing line was drawn in 1718 between the original town and the northern settlement.
-The first schoolhouse was built north of that dividing line in 1733.
-The state legislature declared Killingworth to be two separate towns in 1838 and they changed the name of the shoreline town to Clinton.
-CLICK TO READ MORE
+Four years later, the general assembly at Hartford changed the new town’s name to Kenilworth, perhaps at the request of Edward Griswald who had emigrated from Kenilworth, England.
+It was a part of the large Homonoscitt Plantation, which included all the land between Guilford and Saybrook.
+As the 1700s began, descendants of the first settlers built new homes further north.
+A dividing line was drawn in 1718 between the original town and the northern settlement, which, eventually came to be known as Killingworth.
+In 1733 the first schoolhouse north of that dividing line was erected.
+In the same year, the state legislature declared Killingworth to be two separate towns and they changed the name of the shoreline town to Clinton after New York governor Dewitt Clinton, celebrated for his role in building the Erie Canal.